sst/guide/_chapters/what-does-this-guide-cover.md

 comments_id: what-does-this-guide-cover/83
 ---

-**UPCOMING CHANGES**: There are some big changes that are coming to the Serverless Stack Guide.
-We'll be migrating the guide to use [SST]({ site.sst_github_repo }).
-And we'll be creating a separate version for Serverless Framework.
-[Subscribe to our newsletter]({% link newsletter.md %}) and we'll keep you posted.

----

 To step through the major concepts involved in building web applications, we are going to be building a simple note taking app called [**Scratch**](https://demo2.serverless-stack.com).
 However, unlike most tutorials out there, our goal is to go into the details of what it takes to build a full-stack application for production.

 ![Completed app desktop screenshot](/assets/completed-app-desktop.png)